phun-ky/phun-ky.github.io/_posts/2010-03-29-attending-goopen-2010.md

 > Should the public sector buy proprietary software or seek open source systems and what are the best strategies for system development in this sector ?
 This paper considers why an interdisciplinary approach is appropriate for exploring these questions?

-### European Commission, the research work programme and opportunities for open-source projects - by Sandro Dâ€™Elia
+### European Commission, the research work programme and opportunities for open-source projects - by Sandro D'Elia

-Sandro Dâ€™Elia is a project officer in the European Commission, where he works in the â€œInformation Societyâ€ directorate-general on research in the area of software and services.
+Sandro D'Elia is a project officer in the European Commission, where he works in the â€œInformation Societyâ€ directorate-general on research in the area of software and services.
 > Sandro will introduce Open Source strategy in the European research work programme, discussing opportunities for funding and participation in research activities.

 ### Free software to defeat poverty - by Walter Bender

 > Walter Bender is technologist and researcher who has made important contributions in the field of electronic publishing, media, and technology for learning.
 Bender is on leave as a Senior Research Scientist at the MIT Media Lab which he led as executive director between 2000 and 2006.
-More recently, Bender served as president of One Laptop per Child for Software and Content where he coordinated the development of software and content including the Sugar interface for the XO-1 Childrenâ€™s Machine computer.
+More recently, Bender served as president of One Laptop per Child for Software and Content where he coordinated the development of software and content including the Sugar interface for the XO-1 Children's Machine computer.

 Walter Bender will speak about Sugar, the Free Software that we developed for the OLPC project and how the OLPC prosject can help people in 3 world.

-### The Open (Source) Way - by Jan Wildeboer, Red Hatâ€™s EMEA Evangelist
+### The Open (Source) Way - by Jan Wildeboer, Red Hat's EMEA Evangelist

 > The internet changed everything.
 As Thomas Friedman explain in his book Â«<a href="http://en.wikipedia.org/wiki/The_World_Is_Flat">The World is Flat</a>Â», the transaction-cost free communication of the internet creates a wealth of possibilities to create, maintain and foster on open society.
 Open Source and Free Software were merely the start.
 With Open Data, Open Knowledge, Social Networks and global communities the principles of Open Source have grown into a lot of fields.
 Jan Wildeboer will show what has happened, what can be hoped for and what risks we see on our way.